WashingtonSTEM/Horizons_Public/README.md

 Washington STEM.
 (July 2025).
 Horizons Technical Assistance Templates.
 Retrieved on XX/XX/XXXX from: https://github.com/WashingtonSTEM/Horizons_Public

-#### The script contains instructions.
-At the start of the script, you will need to set the base directory to match the folders you want to read and write to.
+#### The script notes action items where relevant.
+At the start of the script, you will need to set the current year and base directory.

 ### Folders:
 Script: Contains the script needed to process data.